Rishi-k-s/DialDeck/README.md

 # **Dialഡെക്ക്**
 ## Repurposing the Past for the Future!

-**Dialഡെക്ക്** transforms your nostalgic BSNL landline into a cutting-edge stream deck, powered by an Arduino Nano.
+**Dialഡെക്ക്** transforms your nostalgic BSNL landline into a cutting-edge stream deck, powered by an ESP 32.
 With this project, you'll breathe new life into old technology, turning it into a customizable control hub for streamers and content creators.
 Why let that landline gather dust when it can be the centerpiece of your next creative setup?

 ![DialDeck](landlinePcb.jpg)